From Merchant to Messenger

 45:24 They say: “There is nothing but this our present life.
 We die and we live and we are only destroyed by time.”
 However, they have no certain knowledge of this; they are only conjecturing.

 Conjecturing about our surroundings and what we don’t know has been associated with the beginning of wisdom by Western philosophers and Eastern sages since man started to look beyond superstitions to describe his surroundings and the possible world beyond.
-Many Meccans, despite being told not to think too much or they would be held to account, were comfortable with conjecture, as God readily admits in Revelation 45:32.
+Many Meccans, despite being told not to think too much or risk being held to account, were comfortable with conjecture, as God readily admits in Revelation 45:32.

 17:36 Do not pursue what you have no knowledge of.
 Hearing, sight and the heart – all these [you] shall be questioned about.